ripienaar/nats-architecture-and-design/adr/ADR-56.md

 > This document is a living document; at present we will only cover the `async` persistence model with an aim to expand in time
 >

-## R1 `async` Write Consistency
+## R1 `async` Persistence

-The `async` consistency model of a stream will result in asynchronous flushing of data to disk, this result in a significant speed-up as each message will not be written to disk but at the expense of data loss during severe disruptions in power, server or disk subsystems.
+The `async` persistence model of a stream will result in asynchronous flushing of data to disk, this result in a significant speed-up as each message will not be written to disk but at the expense of data loss during severe disruptions in power, server or disk subsystems.

+Setting this on a Stream with the `sync = always` option in the server config will disable that setting for this stream.

 At the moment this mode cannot support batch publishing at all and any attempt to start a batch against a stream in this mode must fail.